bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 PDUs.
 See the following figure for an overview:

 ![Sensor Driver Architecture](doc/media/driver_setup.drawio.svg "Sensor Driver Architecture")

-The signal values in a received PDU are checked for their value range and replaced by their corresponding signal-not-available (SNA) value if out of range (if applicable).

 The split location data PDUs per measurement are assembled by the driver as single location data measurement and published as single ROS point cloud message.
 There is **no** built-in recovery in